ldatb/ataides-website/hugo/content/services/regulatory-compliance.md

 ---
-title: "Cloud Compliance"
+title: "Regulatory Compliance Architecture"
 draft: false
 featured: true
 weight: 3
 ---

-Compliance in the cloud requires more than policies, it requires architecture that aligns with regulatory expectations from the ground up.
+Compliance is not a checklist, it is an architectural discipline.
+Ataides helps organizations design cloud environments that are secure, traceable, and audit-aligned from the ground up.
-We help organizations build a clear, audit-ready cloud blueprint mapped to frameworks like ISO 27001, SOC 2, and NIST.
 <!--more-->

-# Objectives
+# Objectives of Regulatory Compliance Architecture

 The objective of the Cloud Compliance Blueprint is to: